LaszloR1/RPCS3-GTAO-Tutorial/cheating.md

 You keep doing scan until you get <20 addresses.
 From there you have to figure out which one is the real one, all others are duds.

 A good way to find the real Address is to select half of the Addresses, change it to a different value.
-If it reverts back instantly then none of the selected ones are the real ones.
+If it reverts back instantly then none of the selected ones is the real one.
 You can delete them all.
 If the RP stays then delete the other half.
 Repeat until you have a single Address.

 If you would like to get a specific rank here's a [List of RP for each Level](rp.txt)